-The Cops Running For Charity (CRFC) 2014 Santa Cruz Island 23 + K is tentative set for Saturday, November 1, 2014 in Ventura, California.
+The Cops Running For Charity (CRFC) 2014 Santa Cruz Island 23 + K is set for Saturday, October 17th, 2015 in Ventura, California.
 We will sign you in between 5am and 5:45 am at Island Packers 1691 Spinnaker Drive, Ventura (at Ventura Harbor) and provide you with your race materials including race number and grab bag.
 If you're an early bird get there at 5.
 If you procrastinate, get there at 5:30.
 You can bring change of clothes and other personal items that can fit in a day pack (please mark your bags) as the Island Packers Boat will be assigned to the race event for the whole day.
 You can get to your change of clothes (for the finish party) that will be delivered to the finish.

 We will depart at 6am Sharp.
 Allow plenty of time to park your car and get signed in.
 We can't wait for late arrivals.